juhaszb/anomalia/backend/README.md

 1. Do the steps in the previous section
 2. Install code formatting and linting tools for the Python environment:

-    - `pip install pylint bandit black`
+    - `pip install pylint pylint-django bandit black`

 2. Open the `backend` folder in VS Code
 3. Install the recommended extensions